mbabynames search ✿

 Caroline Elise

-Caroline means "noble and strong".
+Caroline means "free woman".
 Elise means "pledged to God".
-The pairing gives the name a layered quality: noble and strong on one side, pledged to God on the other.
+The pairing gives the name a layered quality: free woman on one side, pledged to God on the other.
 At 3 syllables, Caroline needs a shorter middle to stay balanced.
 Elise does that.

 Caroline Sophia